behzaadp/Bollywood-Game/LOG.md

 the beginning but i was on the brink of being annoyed in the end LMAO \
 -the learning part is pretty fun

+Log 4(14/02/2023): \
+-debugging with print works conveniently for now(also lowkey fun), although I read somewhere it isn't a good practice to use print statements to debug LMAO \
+-hoping to complete the project today, except for a few cosmetics i think